VirusTotal/yara-x/docs/Module Developer's Guide.md

     // detected.
     let language = detector.detect_language_of(text)?;

-    /// language is an enum that has only unit variants, it can be casted to
+    // `language` is an enum that has only unit variants, it can be casted to
-    /// `i64` for getting the numeric value.
+    // `i64` for getting the numeric value.
     Some(language as i64)
 }
 ```